nie7321/deck-dynamic-forms/deck.md

 <!-- Just to set things up: this is a case study.
 We made some cool tech as part of a larger project, and I want to talk about it.

 There were some interesting challenges in using this tech.
 It solved some problems, but created new ones.

+If you have questions as we're going through, just shout me down and ask!
 -->

 # Goal
 - We did a cool thing
 - I'm going to tell you about the cool thing
-- Some of it is open source!
+- Some of it is open source

+**Feel free to ask questions as you have them!**

 ![bg left](./assets/soap-workflow.PNG)